17 explosive volcano facts!

-1. Put simply, a volcano is an opening (usually in a mountain) in the Earth’s surface from which gas, hot magma and ash can escape.
+1. Put simply, a volcano is an opening in the Earth’s surface.

 Did you know that we have a FREE downloadable Volcanoes of Ecuador primary resource?
 Great for teachers, homeschoolers and parents alike!

-5. 350 million, or one in 20 people in the world live within “danger range” of an active volcano
+5. Approximately 350 million people live within “danger range” of an active volcano.

 Psst!
 Make sure you download our awesome volcano facts infographic – show your friends, family, or stick it on your wall!

-10. Lava can reach 1,250°C and has the potential to burn everything in its path!
-If you used a glass thermometer to take the temperature it would melt.
+Lava is so hot it can burn everything in its path.
+If you used a glass thermometer to take the temperature it would melt!

-11. The world’s largest active volcano is Mauna Loa in Hawaii standing at 4,169m!
+11. The world’s largest active volcano is Mauna Loa in Hawaii.

-14. About 1,900 volcanoes on Earth are considered active and are likely to explode again – yikes!
+14. About 1,900 volcanoes on Earth are considered active, likely to explode again.
+Yikes!

-17. And it’s not just humans that settle on the slopes – maleo birds use the heat from volcanoes to help hatch their eggs!
-They bury the eggs in the soil or sand near to volcanoes.
-When the chicks hatch they claw their way up to the surface.
+Maleo birds bury their eggs in the sand or soil near volcanoes to keep them warm.
+When the chicks hatch they claw their way up to the surface!